After spending a month drinking the coffee in Vietnam, I seriously don’t know how I can adjust to normal life. I mean it.

 Thanks for reading guys and I hope you have as much fun exploring Hanoi’s cafes as I did.
 Be sure to check out our Hanoi food guide as well to find the best places to eat in the city.

-If you’re traveling to Saigon and/or Hue, then you may want to check out our coffee guides in those cities.
+If you’re traveling to Saigon, Hoi An, or Hue, then you may want to check out our coffee guides in those cities.
 Saigon has these quirky apartment block cafes while Hue has its own unique coffee creation in ca phe muoi or salt coffee.

 For travel tips to Hanoi, check out our First-Timer’s Travel Guide to Hanoi, Vietnam